 On my course, there were 5 of us & our Skipper, Euan.
 Myself & 1 other guy were doing the Competent Crew course & the other 3, Day Skipper.
 This worked well as it meant we got to take part in some of the curricula for the next level up but also got lots of practice as the others completed their drills.
 In addition, unfortunately, one of the Day Skippers had to leave after the 1st 2 days which, although a shame for him, I felt worked well for us as it meant we had to step up a bit more in terms of our roles on the boat.

 Throughout the course, our Skipper made sure we all took turns to do various positions each day so we gained experience with all the key areas, as well as sailing in many different wind (& low wind) conditions.

-I learnt & stayed on Sea Lilly, a 40’ yacht.
-It is possible to stay on the boat on the Sunday night before the course which makes travelling easier (& bear in mind you may not get the same quality of sleep you’re used to while on the course).
+I learnt & stayed on a 40’ yacht.
+It may be possible to stay on the boat on the Sunday night before the course which makes travelling easier (& bear in mind you may not get the same quality of sleep you’re used to while on the course).
 I was lucky to have friends with a house in Lymington so stayed there the night before.

 We all lived on the boat for the duration of the course.

 “As the only woman, I was lucky enough to get my own cabin (felt more like sleeping in a coffin but at least it was my own private coffin!)”